David-Haim/concurrencpp/README.md

     return 0;
 }
 ```

-In this example, we calculate the 30-th member of the Fibonacci sequence in a parallel manner.
-We start launching each Fibonacci step in its own parallel coroutine.
-The first argument is a dummy `executor_tag` and the second argument is the threadpool executor.
-Every recursive step invokes a new parallel coroutine that runs in parallel.
-Each result is `co_return`ed to its parent task and acquired by using `co_await`.
-When we deem the input to be small enough to be calculated synchronously (when `curr <= 10`), we stop executing each recursive step in its own task and just solve the algorithm synchronously.

 To compare, this is how the same code is written without using parallel coroutines, and relying on `executor::submit` alone.
 Since `fibonacci` returns a `result<int>`, submitting it recursively via `executor::submit` will result a `result<result<int>>`.